-As a result, overdose deaths from benzodiazepine drugs like Xanax increased from around 1,100 in ’99 to almost 9,000 in 2015 an over 800% increase, according to findings published The New England Journal of Medicine.
+As a result, overdose deaths from benzodiazepine drugs like Xanax increased from 1,100 in ’99 to almost 9,000 in 2015, an over 800% increase.
+So it is according to findings published in The New England Journal of Medicine.

 Xanax alone does not cause many fatal overdoses.
-It is when it is combined with other drugs, including alcohol, that it becomes potentially deadly.
+However, combining it with other drugs, including alcohol, is when it becomes potentially deadly.

 There are far too many Xanax stories that involve fatal overdose.
-Unfortunately, the public only hears about celebrities, like Heath Ledger, Amy Winehouse or Whitney Houston, who passed away, at least in part, because of benzodiazepines.
+But, unfortunately, the public only hears about celebrities, like Heath Ledger, Amy Winehouse, or Whitney Houston, who passed away, at least in part, because of benzodiazepines.

-There is no narcan type of overdose-reversing medication available for benzodiazepines, such as Alprazolam like there is for opioids.
+There is no Narcan type of overdose-reversing medication available for benzodiazepines, such as Alprazolam, for opioids.

 Combining stimulants that suppress the central nervous system, such as opioids or alcohol, with Xanax is exponentially dangerous.

-When opioids and benzodiazepines are combined it spells trouble since both drugs sedate and suppress breathing which is the cause of most overdose fatalities.
+When opioids and benzodiazepines are combined, it spells trouble since both drugs sedate and suppresses breathing which is the cause of most overdose fatalities.
 It can also seriously impair cognitive functioning.

-According the government’s National Institute on Drug Abuse (NIH)
+According to the government’s National Institute on Drug Abuse (NIH)

 - “More than 30 percent of overdoses involving opioids also involve benzodiazepines…”

-A cohort study in North Carolina found that the overdose death rate among patients receiving both types of medications was 10 times higher than among those only receiving opioids.
+A cohort study in North Carolina found that the overdose death rate among patients receiving both types of medications was ten times higher than those only receiving opioids.

 Long-term use comes with a seriously uncomfortable Benzodiazepines withdrawal that includes symptoms like: